 This is a major concern since permanent life insurance policies are meant to provide coverage for 20, 30, 40, and 50 or more years.
 If this has happened to you, we can review your policy and help you to find a solution.
 Not all insurance professionals are experienced in the 1035 exchange rules for life insurance as we are.

 What would you do if you purchased a universal life policy 10 years ago only to find that your company is raising your rates?
 You will probably look into changing companies.

 Many of our new clients are coming to us today because of this issue.
 As long as your health is good, you should be fine.
-There are so many great policies available today that were not available 10 or 20 years ago.
+There are many great policies from many top IUL companies available today that were not available 10 or 20 years ago.

 So what are we seeing most?
 We have clients that want a guarantee that their policy will be around when they die.
 They are good with paying the premium but they want guaranteed premiums and a lifetime guarantee that their policy will stay in force as long as those premiums are paid.

 The Variable Universal Life (VUL) market has been on a great run over the last 8 years and variable universal life insurance policies have performed well.
 Many of our new clients see the writing on the wall with their variable policies and want to move to a safer policy that will not lose any value.